COMM – Communication Studies

 COMM 160 Communication in Everyday Life (3)

+Limited to first and second year students.
 Introduces students to basic skills necessary for communicating effectively across a variety of social and professional contexts.
 Emphasis is placed on the development of an analytical and critical approach to planning, implementing and assessing effectiveness when communicating with others.
 Oral communication competencies include listening, large and small group discussion, and formal presentations.
 (SB, EXP)

 COMM 180 Introduction to Communication Theory (3)